EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 - **`sort by` defaults to descending.** This is the one that gets people. `| sort by TimeGenerated` gives you newest-first, so `prev()` returns the *later* event and `next()` returns the earlier one.
 Every sequence test you wrote is now backwards.
 It won't error.
 It'll just return a different, plausible-looking, wrong answer — often zero rows, which reads as "clean."
 Write `asc` explicitly, every time, even when you think you know the default.
 - **`prev()` does not respect partitions.** It walks the entire serialized table top to bottom.
 Sort by `ItemId, TimeGenerated` and the first row of item B sees the last row of item A as its "previous" — different entity, different timeline, fabricated sequence.
 The `| where ItemId == PrevItemId` guard in Act I isn't defensive coding, it's **required for correctness**.
 Every `prev()` needs a partition guard or a `partition` operator around it.
 The parallel to last week is exact: with `leftanti`, a bad key *creates* findings; with an unguarded `prev()`, a partition boundary *creates* sequences.
 Both failure modes generate exactly the artifact you were hunting for, which is the worst possible direction for a bug to fail in.
-- **`prev()` returns null at the boundary and nulls don't compare the way you hope.** The first row of the whole table has no predecessor.
-Comparisons against null quietly evaluate false, so boundary rows vanish — usually fine, occasionally the difference between catching the first beacon and catching the second.
+- **`prev()` returns null at the boundary, and "null" means different things by type.** The first row of the whole table has no predecessor.
+For numeric and datetime columns that's a real null, and comparisons against it quietly evaluate false, so boundary rows vanish — usually fine, occasionally the difference between catching the first beacon and catching the second.
+For **string** columns there is no distinct null in KQL: the null value *is* the empty string, and `isnull()` on a string always returns false.
+Test string boundaries with `isempty()`.
+Writing `isnull(PrevItemId)` against a string column isn't a bug that errors — it's a clause that never fires, sitting in your query looking like a guard.

 <br/>